| Outgoing Envelope |

 feels is necessary.
 The information must stay out of the restricted

-The delivery address area on the BRM is the area
+areas surrounding it.
+Delivery Address Area The delivery address area on the BRM is the area

 that contains the permit holder's complete name and delivery address.